Nelson Mandela Moot Court

 The Geneva Academy team at the 2022 Mandea Moot Court – Helmer Jonelid and Edward Millett – qualified for the final rounds of the competition that will take place in Geneva from 18 to 21 July 2022.

 During one week, Francesca Gortan, Sarah Surget and Sophie Timmermans represented the Geneva Academy at the 38th Edition of the Jean-Pictet Competition that took place in Durrës, Albania, from 19 to 26 March.

 Francesca Gortan, Sarah Surget and Sophie Timmermans will represent the Geneva Academy at the 38th Edition of the Jean-Pictet Competition that will take place from 19 to 26 March in Durrës, Albania.

 Core courses are mandatory and are spread over the two semesters.
-They are structured in six modules that cover central theoretical and practical issues in the fields of transitional justice, human rights and the rule of law.
+They cover central theoretical and practical issues in the fields of transitional justice, human rights and the rule of law.

 Internships allow our students to acquire first-hand professional experience via internships with leading actors and agencies in the field of transitional justice.